 Figure~\ref{fig:case} presents the web interfaces of our framework, along with a detailed case study demonstrating the collaborative efforts of three agents in addressing a conversational recommendation task.

-The interface can be divided into two main panels: 1) \textbf{The configuration panel}, where users can select different tasks to tackle, such as "Conversational Recommendation."
+The interface can be divided into two main panels.
+1) \textbf{Configuration panel}, where users can select different tasks to tackle, such as "Rating Prediction."
 Users can also customize different systems and configuration files for the task execution.
-2) \textbf{The interaction panel}, where the whole collaboration process takes place.
-Agents with different abilities would complete this task collaboratively.
+2) \textbf{Interaction panel}, where the whole collaboration process takes place.
+Agents with different abilities would complete the task collaboratively.

 In Figure~\ref{fig:case}, the user has expressed a preference for the movie "Schindler's List" and seeks recommendations for similar historical movies.
-As shown in subfigure (a), the \textsl{Interpreter} summarizes this input and translates it into a clearer task successfully.
+The \textsl{Interpreter} summarizes this input and translates it into a clearer task.
 Then, the \textsl{Manager} calls for the help of the \textsl{Searcher} for two rounds, searching for movies about history and movies similar to "Schindler's List".
 According to all the information, the \textsl{Manager} gives the final recommendation movie "Amistad".